Account Search Logout

 Segobax rolls his eyes.
 “Must we shout?”

-“How does our most capable fighter suggest something this cowardly?”
-Taran wonders.
+“How does our most capable fighter,” Cassibelanus demands.
+“Suggest something so cowardly?”

-“This is why the wolves will win,” Aedan speaks coldly.
-“You want some grand battle for the ages, and Rome counts on such vanity,”
+“And that is why the wolves will win,” Aedan accuses coldly.
+“You want some grand battle for the ages, and Rome counts on this vanity,”

-“Your cousins in Belgica kept the same mind,” Aedan recalls.
-“And your all-or-nothing tactics are too similar.
-The wolves know now how to defeat it with half the numbers,”
+“Your cousins in Belgica kept the same mind,” Aedan tells him.
+“Your all-or-nothing tactics are too similar.
+The wolves know now how to defeat such a mindset and have done so with half the numbers,”

 “If they truly provide half their number,” Cingetorix nods.
 “We can repel them,”

-“Agreed, but not as craven snakes,” Cassibelanus grouses.
-“We fight with spears, torches, and swords, like men.”
+“Agreed, but not as craven snakes,” Cassibelanus points out.
+“We fight with spears, torches, and swords, like true warriors,”

-“Yes, and you’ll die as real as you fight,” Aedan says.
+“Yes, and you’ll die as true as you fight,” says Aedan.

-Lugotrix tuts, “And you’ll be slithering up a tree for warmth,”
+Lugotrix tuts, “And you’ll be flying up a tree for warmth,”

-“No tree could replace your wide carcass for comfort,” Aedan cracks.
+“No tree could replace your wide carcass for comfort,” Aedan counters.

 “Enough,” Taran scolds.
 “Or I’ll dismiss you both,”